tohwsw/aws-ecs-workshop-console/readme.md

 They shall be deployed using AWS Fargate, which allows you to run containers without managing servers.
 We shall deploy two instances of Gateway container and 2 instances of ColorTeller.
 ColorTeller containers register with a Route53 private hosted zone.
 ColorGateway discovers the ColorTeller via a service lookup to Route53.
 We will use an Application load balancer to route the requests to ColorGateway.

+The lab architecture on AWS is shown below:

 ![img2]

 [img2]:https://github.com/tohwsw/aws-ecs-workshop/blob/master/Lab1-Getting-Started-with-ECS/img/1-lab-architecture.png